Breast Lift with Implant Surgery

 A breast augmentation with lift surgery will restore the breasts into a more youthful position with improved fullness in the upper pole.
 Typically, the implants are placed under the muscle first through a planned breast lift incision followed by completion of the mastopexy (lift) which will move the breast tissue and nipple up over the center of the breast for optimal aesthetics.

 Benefits of a combined breast lift with implants include the following:

 - Improved upper breast fullness

 - Improved symmetry between the breasts

 - Reducing large areolas (pigmented skin around the nipple)

 - A firm, sculpted, more youthful breast shape

 - Improved self-confidence

-If you are ready to learn more about how a breast lift with implants can improve your look, request a consultation online with Dr. Steele or call our office at 817-731-5330.
+If you are ready to learn more about how a breast lift with implants can improve your look, request a consultation online with our plastic surgeon, Dr. Steele, or call our office at 817-731-5330.
 We serve patients in Fort Worth, TX and surrounding communities and we welcome patients who wish to travel from outside the Dallas-Fort Worth Metroplex.